 Read the full report here.

-In April 2020, in between SIPVicious PRO development and pentesting VoIP and WebRTC, we dedicated some days to bug bounties and vulnerability disclosure programs to see what comes out of it.
+In April 2020, in between SIPVicious PRO development and VoIP Pentesting and WebRTC, we dedicated some days to bug bounties and vulnerability disclosure programs to see what comes out of it.
 Our focus was on those that have WebRTC infrastructure in scope.
 In the end, we reported 3 vulnerabilities to 4 different vendors, for 6 different products.
 So finally, after making sure that the affected vendors have addressed these security issues and have agreed with publication, we are putting out a compiled report!

 Each finding gives background information about the actual vulnerability, assessing its impact and instructions on how to reproduce the vulnerability.
 Additionally, we included our recommendations on how the vulnerability could be addressed and a timeline showing our bug reporting and re-testing process.
 The report structure is based on our normal pentest reports and so it includes additional sections found in our template.